 4. Recognize and reward your employees

-To feel fully engaged in the organization, employees need to know that peers, managers, and leaders genuinely appreciate their work.
+Employees need to know that peers, managers, and leaders genuinely appreciate their work to feel fully engaged in the organization.
 Recognition is also what makes them enjoy their work and feel motivated to perform at their best.